 Remember how we said we should water our plants on a daily basis?
 Turns out, some indoor plants can actually die from overwatering.
 It’s true, plants like cacti and succulents actually prefer dry soil and thrive with as little as a monthly watering.
 But of course, this doesn’t apply to all plants, so as a rule of thumb, always check the nature of your beloved plants and find out how much moisture they need.

 Like humans, plants need stability too.
 Constantly moving their locations to and fro will put a strain on their wellbeing too as they need time to adapt to their new environment.
-In fact, changing their location can be fatal to their health.
+In fact, changing the location of your indoor plants can be fatal to their health.
 To be safe, check if your plant’s looking plump and healthy and if it is, the best thing you can do is nothing.

-Mistake 5: Not looking after your plants’ hygiene
+Mistake 5: Not looking after your indoor plants’ hygiene

 While taking care of indoor plants don’t require much effort, a certain level of commitment is still needed.
 Since your indoor plants aren’t protected by Mother Nature, you have to act as its guardian angel.
 Don’t just set it in your living room and leave it be.
 Check on them every now and then to see how healthy they are.
 Are they wilting?
 Are the leaves turning brown?
 If they are, then you should tackle those issues early on before it’s too late.

-Here’s another thing you shouldn’t do to your plants.
-Keeping it rootbound.
+Here’s another thing you shouldn’t do to your indoor plants – keeping them rootbound.
 Oftentimes when we’re growing a houseplant indoors, we confine them in a pot or container.
 While there’s nothing wrong with keeping them in a pot, you should remember to re-pot them when they outgrow their planters.
 Here are a few signs to look out for: Leaves turning yellow and roots popping out.